cjlawson02/chrislawson.dev/projects.md

 #### 2019 Robot Code

 Our [2019 Robot: Fireball](https://github.com/Team973/2019-inseason) was the Houston World Chamiponship Winner, as well as a two time winner of the Autonomous Programming Award.
 I programmed and tuned many parts of the robot, but mostly taught new programming students C++.

 ---

-### Professional Website Development

-I work on professional website development for companies in my community.

-#### LifeGuard CPR and Aquatics

-I am the webmaster for [LifeGuard CPR and Aqautics](https://lifeguardcpr.com), a local Red Cross Certified Safety Trainer.
-The website is completely designed with Wordpress and features a payment gateway for registering for local lifeguarding classes.

----